MycoMatics/eNano/README.md

   --clusterid NUM      OTU clustering identity threshold in vsearch (default: 0.98) --mintax NUM         cut-off for SINTAX confidence in taxonomy splitting --db FASTAFILE       Path to the reference FASTA file for taxonomy assignment in vsearch (required, unless --skip-otu 1)
-  --chimref            Reference-based (using --db) chimera filtering if set to 1 (default: 0, de novo)"
-  --skip-concat        Skip the concatenation step if set to 1 (default: 0)
+  --chimref            Reference-based (using --db) chimera filtering if set to 1 (default: 0, de novo) --skip-concat        Skip the concatenation step if set to 1 (default: 0)
   --skip-process       Skip the processing step if set to 1 (default: 0)
   --skip-otu           Skip the OTU clustering and taxonomy assignment step if set to 1 (default: 0)
-  --skip-lulu          Performs the LULU otu curation step if set to 0 (default: 1) --skip-sp            Aggregates otus at the Species-level step if set to 0 (default: 1) --install-conda      Installs eNano and adds it to /envs/eNano_env/bin/
+  --skip-lulu          Performs the LULU otu curation step if set to 0 (default: 1) --skip-sp            Aggregates otus at the Species-level step if set to 0 (default: 1) --install-conda      Installs eNano and adds it to /envs/eNano_env/bin/"
 ```